-Learnerswho display exceptional performance in the class are eligible to win the MITx Philosophy Award.
-(High-School students are eligible for both the MITx Philosophy Award and the MITx High School Philosophy Award.)
+Learners who display exceptional performance in the class are eligible to win the MITx Philosophy Award.
+High School students are eligible for that award and, in addition, the MITx High School Philosophy award.
 Please see the FAQ section below for additional information.

 Lo que aprenderásOmitir Lo que aprenderás

 - You will learn how to prove a number of beautiful theorems, including Cantor's Theorem, the Banach-Tarski Theorem, and Gödel's Theorem.

 - You will acquire the ability to think rigorously about paradoxes and other open-ended problems.